 The adjustment and support from a Seating Matters chair with various accessories and additions such as lateral supports, can often support the body and help maintain correct posture.
 This can enable the patient to breathe properly without their lung capacity being lessened by a side effect of poor posture, and therefore are likely to experience fewer lung infections and overall increased respiratory function.

 Incorrect posture and unsuitable support from a chair can negatively impact on a patient’s physiological functions and can lead to recurring digestive complications including urinary infections, kidney infections and bowel impactions.
 Use of correct seating can give the body’s organs the room they need to perform optimally.

 In the later stages of their illness, many people experience loss of bladder and bowel control.
 It is up to the caregiver to determine how they will help maintain a person’s dignity, but it is wise to ensure that any fabrics on furniture and clothing used by your loved one is easy to remove and clean.

 All Seating Matters chairs are lined with a black medical support material known as Dartex, as well as hard-wearing vinyl on outer sides of the chair.
 The seats, arm covers and footplate, can be removed and cleaned with hospital grade cleaning agents without damaging the material.
 We are careful to maintain strict hospital sanitation and disease control standards, keeping our chairs free of Velcro and material that can trap bacteria.

-Decreased mobility in patients who are resigned to sitting for long periods of time, such as patients with Alzheimer’s Disease, can lead to decreased oxygen levels in the blood which can ultimately lead to the development of pressure ulcers in bony prominences of the body.
+Decreased mobility in patients who are resigned to sitting for long periods of time, such as patients with Alzheimer’s Disease, can lead to decreased oxygen levels in the blood.
+In the worst case scenario, this can lead to the development of pressure ulcers in bony prominence's of the body.
 This can pose a serious threat to life, especially in the elderly.

 - Feeding Problems